 Number Five: Ask your favorite shop.
 Many will do a stitch guide for you if you buy the canvas (or at least the threads in the guide) from them.
 Shop owners or their employees also might have seen a guide at a trade show or heard about it through the shops grapevine.
 They are your best friends when you are seeking a stitch guide.
+Some shops even have a stitch guide page on their website listing guides they've written.
+Note: I've got a tab listing shops that do free guides if yours doesn't.
+Check the various tabs under the header photo of Brenda Stofft's Rabbit Geisha.

 Number One: [drumroll please!]
 The number one place to find if your canvas has a guide is the CH Stitch Guides Blog, maintained by me.
 It not only lists my stitch guides, it lists most of the guides I've heard about.
 I link to a photo of a finished model when I find one.